Inclusivity & Diversity Statement

 Delores "Kandee" Cleary, PhD

-Vice President of Inclusivity & Diversity
+Vice President of Diversity, Equity, and Inclusivity

 Central Washington University honors the native people and land on which CWU is located in Kittitas County.
 The following land acknowledgment statement was developed in consultation with members of the Yakama Nation.
 It may be used without edit at events as deemed appropriate.